open-rpa/docs/docs/flow/ConfigurationValues.md

 under `environment:` you fill fine the most common settings, but when relevant you can add some of those listed beloc.

 # Kubernetes
-If you followed the guide on the [helm chart}(Kubernetes) you should have a values file, you use then updating openflow.
+If you followed the guide on the [helm chart}(Kubernetes) you should have a values file, you use then updating OpenCore.
 Kubernetes uses the same values but are defined different, so please refere to this file for details [document here](https://github.com/open-rpa/helm-charts/blob/main/charts/openflow/values.yaml).

 # .env file